 Justice Minister Nasreldin Abdelbari appeared on Sudan's national television on Saturday to clarify why the government decided to repeal several strict laws on Friday.

-The amendments aim to align Sudan’s criminal laws with the 2019 Constitutional Declaration, that stipulates how Sudan will be governed during the 39-month transitional period that started in August 2019, Abdelbari said.
+The amendments aim to align Sudan’s criminal laws with the 2019 Constitutional Document, that stipulates how Sudan will be governed during the 39-month transitional period, Abdelbari said.
 He stressed “the urgent need to establish freedoms and ensure the Rule of Law without discrimination”.

-The Minister of Justice directed the police and immigration authorities to immediately implement the new amendments to the Personal Status Law that allow mothers to travel abroad with their children.
-In the past, mothers had to have written permission of the father – or, in his absence, one of his male family members - to be allowed to travel with their children to other countries.
+The minister directed the police and immigration authorities to immediately implement the new amendments to the Personal Status Law that allow mothers to travel abroad with their children.
+In the past, mothers had to have written permission of the father – or, in his absence, one of his male family members – to be allowed to travel with their children to other countries.

 The Information Law has been amended to reduce penalties for violations.
 Abdelbari stressed that the public prosecution must have means to confront rumours and false allegations.